unshakenme/OSPAT/README.md

 - [South African Libraries](https://www.salibraries.ac.za/)
 - [Australian Public Libraries](https://librarytechnology.org/libraries/Australia/)

 # Core Requirements
-These readings and videos will provide the fundamental knowledge necessary to become a successful Psychedelic-Assisted Psychotherapy provider.
+These readings and videos will provide the fundamental knowledge necessary to become a successful Psychedelic-Assisted Therapy provider.
 To complete this curriculum, you must complete everything in this section.

 ## Core Book Readings